codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

    about that here.
 We add the `(Line, Freq)` tuple to the heap, and finally remove the line from the hash-table.

+Instead of using pipes, we could rewrite the above chunk of code like
+this:

 ```ocaml
 (Sequence.iter
   (Sequence.take